mend/renovate-ce-ee/docs/configure-postgres-db-aws-iam-auth.md

 Both Helm charts expose the `postgresql.iamAuthEnabled` value.
 It takes precedence over `postgresql.password`: when set to ‘true’, the chart renders `MEND_RNV_POSTGRES_IAM_AUTH_ENABLED=true` and does not render `PGPASSWORD`, even if a password is provided.
 This applies to the chart rendering only - if `PGPASSWORD` reaches the container by another route, such as `extraEnvVars` or `extraEnvFromSecrets`, the Server still fails to start.

 The CA bundle and its path are supplied with the generic `extraVolumes`, `extraVolumeMounts` and `extraEnvVars` values.
-Example for Renovate EE, using a ConfigMap created with `kubectl create configmap rds-ca-bundle --from-file=rds-ca.pem=global-bundle.pem`:
+Both examples below use a ConfigMap created with `kubectl create configmap rds-ca-bundle --from-file=rds-ca.pem=global-bundle.pem`.

+Renovate EE (`mend-renovate-ee`):

 ```yaml
 postgresql: